14-yama/miranda-distribution/log.md

 **Objectives for new week:**

 - Confirm readiness for the office address transition.
+- Confirm with Company Registry on how to amend the addresses on Annual Returns
 - Prepare necessary documentation for the visit to Companies Registries on October 16.